urschrei/cleantwitter/Readme.md

 Click here to install the Google Chrome extension:
 <http://github.com/downloads/urschrei/cleantwitter/cleantwitter.crx>

-If you are a Firefox user, you can install a Greasemonkey script, by first installing [Greasemonkey], then clicking here to install the user script:
+If you are a Firefox user, you can install the extension as a Greasemonkey script, by first installing [Greasemonkey], then clicking here to install the user script:
 <http://github.com/urschrei/cleantwitter/blob/master/cleantwitter.user.js>

 [Greasemonkey]: https://addons.mozilla.org/en-US/firefox/addon/748/